StijnCrul/Data-Acquisition/README.md

 ![adc](/Images/adc.png)

-* The dropdown menu "Vref select:" is used to change the reference voltage to the most adequate option for you application.
+* The dropdown menu "Vref select:" is used to change the reference voltage to the most adequate option for your application.

 ![adc_options](/Images/adc_options.png)